-Although the combined programs do not offer individual surgeon of excellence notification, each facility must have a surgeon in the pool that the center feels meets the requirements to achieve the outstanding results necessary in order for the facility to achieve and maintain their Center of Excellence level.
+Although the combined programs do not offer individual surgeon of excellence notification, each facility must have a surgeon in the pool that the center feels meets the requirements to achieve the outstanding results necessary to achieve and maintain their Center of Excellence level.

 We are proud to announce that Dr. Craig Floch, Dr. Neil Floch, and Dr. Abe Fridman are the Surgeons of Excellence at Norwalk Hospital, St. Vincent’s Medical Center in Bridgeport and Griffin Hospital in Derby Connecticut.
 Any further questions concerning MBSAQIP Accredited Comprehensive Centers can be viewed on the American Society of Metabolic and Bariatric Surgery website (https://asmbs.org) or the American College of Surgeons website (https://www.facs.org).